Roland-Front-Back/quotes-generator/README.md

 This web application displays a new Stoic quote every time the user clicks the "Generate" button.
 Users can copy quotes to their clipboard or share them on Twitter with a single click.

 ---

+## 🚀 Live Demo

+Check out the live version of the Stoic Quote Generator:

+👉 <a href="https://roland-front-back.github.io/quotes-generator/">Live Demo on GitHub Pages</a>

 ## ✨ Features